davidmz/just-router/README.md

 path must be processed.
 So the `route("foo", handler)` will match "/foo", but not "/foo/bar", although the last one also starts from "foo" segment.

-Sometimes we need a handler that just grabs all the remaining segments.
-We can declare such handler as _greedy_.
+Sometimes we need a "greedy" handler that grabs all the remaining segments.
+In such case, just wrap you handler with _batch_.
+The handler the _bunch_ returns is greedy, this allows to make nested bunches.

 ```typescript
 const router = createRouter(